pingidentity/pingidentity-devops-getting-started/docs/home/README.md

     </span>
 </div>

-DevOps@Ping provides preconfigured Docker images of our products for running as containers.
+Ping provides preconfigured Docker images of our products for running as containers.
 Each of our containers is a complete working product instance that is immediately usable when deployed.
 Our Docker stacks are integrated collections of Ping products preconfigured to coordinate across all containers in the stack.

 !!! info "By default, our Docker images run as an unprivileged user in the container."

 You can find information about our available Docker images in the [pingidentity-docker-builds](https://github.com/pingidentity/pingidentity-docker-builds) repository on Github or on the [Docker Hub](https://hub.docker.com/u/pingidentity/) site.
-Also included on this portal are detailed [image specifications](../docker-images/dockerImagesRef.md) on variables, related images and so on.
+Included in this portal are detailed [image specifications](../docker-images/dockerImagesRef.md) on variables, related images and so on.

 The Docker images are automatically pulled from our repository the first time you deploy a product container or orchestrated set of containers.
 Alternatively, you can pull the images manually from our [Docker Hub](https://hub.docker.com/u/pingidentity/) site.